by Tim Gilmore, 6/26/2020

 And Burchfield abandoned X-ratings no less than did the MPAA.

-When the projector went dark for the last time the night before April Fools’ Day, 2008, Playtime’s relatively recent listings included Indiana Jones movies, Nightmare on Elm Street, and Alvin and the Chipmunks.
+When the projector went dark for the last time the night before April Fools’ Day, 2008, Playtime’s recent listings included Indiana Jones movies, Nightmare on Elm Street and Alvin and the Chipmunks.

-This field, this ground, on which remain these few wooden buildings and three screens, walled about by tall trees, had long doubled as a flea market.
+This field, this ground, on which remain these few wooden buildings and one barely surviving screen, walled about by tall trees, had long doubled as a flea market.

 Amongst the wreckage of tables piled high with old clothes and stacks of weather-warped 1950s’ Readers’ Digest Condensed Books and Atari video game cartridges for Space Invaders and Pac-Man and once-mass-produced posters of bullfighters and flamenco dancers, I too moved incognito, investigating, free-afloat in the Southern Gothic landscape.

 With merchants and buyers on Northeast Florida’s social fringes I walked through the present that’s always the past in such places.

 So I stood in the center of Christ Church Anglican and imagined when pornographic movie stars walked amidst parked cars and signed autographs.

 Christ Church Anglican bought these drive-in fields after longtime theater owner Fuhrman Burchfield was shot in a 2008 burglary.
 The theater had shown movies for almost 60 years.
 Burchfield lost a leg.
 The pastor of the church who bought the drive-in said, “God has given us this property.”
 He didn’t say whether Burchfield’s leg were part of the deal.